Conveuropean logo

 Old Town Nice from Colline du Chateau

 One of my favorite plans when I visit a new city is to go as high as I can to get a panoramic view of the place.
-When I visited Nice back in January I read the Colline du Chateau overlooking the Baie des Anges offered an amazing view of the city.
-So I climbed all the stairs and after some good walk (later on I found there was an elevator, but never mind) I was rewarded with an amazing view of the old town, the bay and the sea.
+When I visited Nice back in January I read that the Colline du Chateau overlooking the Baie des Anges offered an amazing view of the city.
+So I climbed all the stairs and after a good walk (later on I found there was an elevator, but never mind) I was rewarded with an amazing view of the old town, the bay and the sea.

 Eiffel Tower on a long exposure